hackclub/winter/Rahulsingh210345.md

  Step 3: Configure your home network SSID and PASSWORD as shown above.
 Once your configuration is done it'll automatically change from access point to station and              tries  to connect to your home access point network.Once you have given the SSID and PASSWORD your web page will notify as given below
  Step 4: Once ESP is connected to your network it'll try to connect to broker.mqttdashboard.com:1883 and start sending device Data(voltage, current, Power, and       Energy).
  Step 5: Open MQTTBOX to check your device is posting.
 Configure your MQTT client setting as shown below

+Step 1:  Turn on Smart Plug.blue LED Toggles 5 Seconds.
+Step 2:  Connect WiFI access point named DEVxxxx.
+Open Chrome and type 192.168.4.1.
+You'll get the WiFi Manager page.
+          Click Configure WiFI.
+You'll get available WiFi which is nearby.
+Step 3: Connect the antenna to the computer via usb.
+Step 4: Wait for flights to be detected and test if the system works properly.
+Step 5: 3D model a inclosure for the project on blender.
+Step 6: 3D print the inclosure you designed.
+Step 7: Install the hardware into the case.
+Step 8: See the flights above you on a monitor.

       username               : 1
 password               : 1